samyam/DeepSpeed/docs/_tutorials/inference-tutorial.md

     "checkpoint_path": /home/path_to_checkpoints,
 }
 ```

-DeepSpeed support running different model parallelism degree for inference than from training.
-For example, a model trained without any model parallelism can be run with 2 way
+> DeepSpeed supports running different model parallelism degree for inference than from training.
+For example, a model trained without any MP can be run with 2 way MP.
+A model trained with MP=4 can be inferened without any MP.
+DeepSpeed automatically merges or split checkpoints during intialization.

 For the DeepSpeed trained models, we have the native support as we can read the checkpoints automatically.
 For HuffingFace trained models, the deepspeed inference engine needs to be created after the model is loaded with the target checkpoint.
 Here, we show an example for running the text-generation example from HuggingFace with initializing the DeepSpeed-Inference engine on the client side.